Transmission Training Programs and Requirements

 Automotive technology continues to advance, and transmission repair technicians must stay current with any updates.
 If technicians are ASE certified, they must be retested every five years, ensuring that they are up-to-date with new changes.
 Additionally, the National Automotive Technicians Education Foundation, Inc. (NATEF), which is a non-profit organization, offers continuing automotive service education courses.

 - Recently Updated

-Transmission mechanics, also known as technicians, specialize in repairing and maintaining the hydraulic pumps, couplings and gear trains of...
+Transmission mechanics or technicians specialize in repairing and maintaining the hydraulic pumps, couplings and gear trains of...

 - Top Schools for Electrical and Power Transmission

-- Career Information for a Degree in Electrical and Power Transmission Installation
+- Career Info for a Degree in Electrical Transmission Installation